DigitalMasterpieces/CoreImageExtensions/README.md

 // Load the kernel with a specific function name. let otherGeneralKernel = try CIKernel.kernel(withMetalString: metalKernelCode, kernelName: "otherGeneral")
-// Load the first color kernel from the metal sources. let colorKernel = try CIColorKernel.kernel(withMetalString: metalKernelCode)
+// Load the first color kernel from the metal sources. let colorKernel = try CIColorKernel.kernel(withMetalString: metalKernelCode) // loads "color" kernel function
-// Load the first warp kernel from the metal sources. let colorKernel = try CIWarp.kernel(withMetalString: metalKernelCode)
+// Load the first warp kernel from the metal sources. let colorKernel = try CIWarp.kernel(withMetalString: metalKernelCode) // loads "warp" kernel function
 ```

-> **⚠️ _Important:_**
+**⚠️ _Important:_**
-> There are a few limitations to this API:
+There are a few limitations to this API:
-> - Run-time compilation of Metal kernels is only supported starting from iOS 15 and macOS 12.
+- Run-time compilation of Metal kernels is only supported starting from iOS 15 and macOS 12.
-> - It only works when the Metal kernels are attributed as `[[ stitchable ]]`.
+- It only works when the Metal kernels are attributed as `[[ stitchable ]]`.
->   Please refer to [this WWDC talk](https://developer.apple.com/wwdc21/10159) for details.
+  Please refer to [this WWDC talk](https://developer.apple.com/wwdc21/10159) for details.
-> - It only works when the Metal device used by Core Image supports dynamic libraries.
+- It only works when the Metal device used by Core Image supports dynamic libraries.
->   You can check `MTLDevice.supportsDynamicLibraries` to see if runtime compilation of Metal-based CIKernels is supported.
+  You can check `MTLDevice.supportsDynamicLibraries` to see if runtime compilation of Metal-based CIKernels is supported.
-> - `CIBlendKernel` can't be compiled this way, unfortunately.
+- `CIBlendKernel` can't be compiled this way, unfortunately.
 The `CIKernel.kernels(withMetalString:)` API just identifies them as `CIColorKernel`

 If your minimum deployment target doesn't yet support runtime compilation of Metal kernels, you can use the following API instead.
 It allows to provide a backup kernel implementation in CIKL what is used on older system where Metal runtime compilation is not supported: